Virtus Newfleet Multi-Sector Intermediate Bond Fund

 Market Review

 We continue to see value being restored across most of the fixed income sectors in which we invest.
 Yields remain elevated and bond prices are broadly discounted.
 We expect the Fed will be successful in returning inflation to acceptable levels over time.
 We continue to watch data releases to inform our views on the global economic trajectory.
-As the markets digest economic and geopolitical developments, we continue to believe active sector and issuer selection is critical to take advantage of market volatility as it arises.
-Our approach to fixed income – the approach we have implemented for over three decades – enables us to scan the bond market for the most attractive investment opportunities and is, in our view, ideally suited for the current environment.

 How The Fund Performed